evkx/evkx.github.io/content/models/fisker/ocean/Ocean_Sport/_index.md

 ---
 title: Fisker Ocean Sport
 linktitle: "Ocean Sport"
 description: "Fisker Ocean Sport is an all-electric SUV with a WLTP range of up to 464 km (288 miles).
-EVKX.net has all the details. "
+EVKX.net has all the details."
 weight: 10
 hidden: true
 shownavtabs: true